aboSamoor/polyglot/docs/Download.rst

 Package name format is ``task_name.language_code``

-Langauge Collections
+Language Collections
 ^^^^^^^^^^^^^^^^^^^^

 Packages are grouped by language.
-For example, if we want to download all the models that are specific to Arabic, the arabic collection of models name is **LANG:** followed by the language code of Arabic which is ``ar``.
+For example, if we want to download all the models that are specific to Arabic, the Arabic collection of models name is **LANG:** followed by the language code of Arabic which is ``ar``.